k2-fsa/icefall/docs/source/decoding-with-langugage-models/shallow-fusion.rst

 External language models (LM) are commonly used to improve WERs for E2E ASR models.
-This tutorial shows you how to perform ``shallow fusion`` with an external LM to improve the word-error-rate of a RNN Transducer model.
+This tutorial shows you how to perform ``shallow fusion`` with an external LM to improve the word-error-rate of a transducer model.

 .. note::